LeckerenSirupwaffeln/chill_or_grind/README.md

+# NOTE: IS CURRENTLY TO BE DONE/UNFINISHED

 # chill_or_grind

 How do you know when to chill or when to grind?
-Sweat not, this is the perfect script to find out Analyze your heart-rate interval data to get the answers you have always sought Learn when is the best time to sleep, eat, poop, work, or do sports, and much more!
+Analyze your heart-rate interval data to get the answers you have always sought Get metrics that will allow you to learn what times are good to fall asleep, to work, to eat, et cetera...
-Basically this module shows you when your parasympathetic nervous system is dominant and when your sympathetic system is dominant
+Basically this module shows you when your parasympathetic nervous system is dominant and when your sympathetic system is dominant, and what their balance is like

-# Implementation
+# Metrics
-For fun and hopefully a better solution let us avoid doing doing the detrended fluctuation analysis the usual way, instead let us:
+For fun and hopefully to find the most accurate solutions, we'll use the following metrics:

-1) Find trends using segmented regression
-2) Detrend those trends
-3) Use a sliding window approach to calculate fluctuation
+0) Detrended fluctuation analysis
+1) Multi-fractal detrended fluctuation analysis
+2) Hsi indicator
+3) Fundamnetal (cepstrum) Hsi
+4) Standard deviation of successive differences
+5) Standard deviation of NN intervals
+6) Root mean square of successive differences
+7) LF/HF ratio
+8) Heart-rate